Udayraj123/DBMSLab-CS345/A4 - Time tables/Readme.md

 CRITICAL BUG-
 departmental Entries into Slotbased  doesn't necessarily have tutorial slots!
-CHANGE SCRIPT TO HAVE TUTS ONLY FOR DIVISION COURSES and FOLLOWING-
+Done- CHANGE SCRIPT TO HAVE TUTS ONLY FOR DIVISION COURSES and FOLLOWING-
+	.BT>BT208,BT302,etc... have tut
-	BT>Only BT208 has tut and that too only on Wed (Slot D) CE>Only CE222 has tut and that too only on Fri (Slot B) CH>Tuts(Msc courses?): CH411, CH421,CH432,CH433,CH501 others mention (Other than xDay xTime)
+	.CE>Only CE222 has tut and that too only on Fri (Slot B) .CH>Tuts(Msc 3-1-0-8 courses): CH411, CH421,CH432,CH433,CH501 others mention (Other than xDay xTime)
 NOTE: Electives are 3-0-0-6 = No tut
-	CL>Tuts:CL204 (),CL401 (),
+	.CL>Tuts:CL204 (),CL401 (),etc... put into script
-	>check1 this shud get removed (tut) - ,('BT205','NA','C','Thursday','BT','4102')
+	>bugcheck1 this shud get removed (tut) - ,('BT205','NA','C','Thursday','BT','4102')

 WRONG DATA for CL612/CL642
- - It is a K(5-6PM) slot Elective, WRONG IN IMAGE OF CL.pdf coz otherwise Friday 8AM will conflict with CL206 in 4203.
+ - It is a K(5-6PM) slot Elective (CL pdf says MWF 8am), taking Friday 8AM will conflict with CL206 in 4203.
+ - Taken K slot currently

 ++Exceptions-
 (table-image conflicts - dark colored courses)